-British media and property entrepreneur to market the charms of living in Portugal in the US
+The charms of living in Portugal marketed in the US

 House-hunters from the United States of America were the number one nationality searching for homes in Portugal in the third quarter of 2022, and Americans are now the top applicants for Portuguese Golden Visas.

 And to capitalise on the growing interest from Americans in Portugal, its culture, lifestyle and competitive cost of living, the CEO of a successful Algarve-based media group, English entrepreneur Bruce Hawker has decided to market the charms of Portugal and all it has to offer by taking a ‘Living in Portugal’ roadshow to the United States.

 The two pilot ‘Living in Portugal’ events organised by Bruce Hawker’s Open Media will promote Portugal and test the water among potential relocators in Los Angeles and San Francisco next year.

 “Our target is those Americans who are interested in moving to Portugal to live”, says Bruce Hawker.
 “These can range from people about to retire, or digital nomads who want to work remotely, to those wanting to create a startup in Portugal, or move to live and work in Portugal with their families”, he explains.

 Scheduled for February 2023, the events are being designed for around 120 people each.
 The events will be joined by around 12 companies from various sectors that will promote their services and respond to questions from roadshow visitors.

 Open Media publishes a range of magazine titles such as the luxury lifestyle magazine Essential Algarve and has an interest in Essential Lisboa and Essential Business, as well as on-line and paper format newspapers for the English-speaking community – Portugal Resident and Algarve Resident.